tsubery/elon/README.md

 ## Overview

 Bitcoin's open nature is touted as a feature, allowing anyone with internet access to participate in various ways.
 Send & receive transactions or submit & receive information about the other participants in the network.
 In reality it is the achilles heel because activists can use that to cancel it in various ways.
 For example it would be easy to point out the hypocracy of Amazon providing services to nearly thousand bitcoin nodes while touting their [ESG goals](https://aws.amazon.com/blogs/enterprise-strategy/it-and-esg-part-two-how-it-can-and-must-further-the-companys-esg-efforts/) and buying [carbon credits](https://www.geekwire.com/2020/amazon-pledges-10m-forest-preservation-carbon-offsets-appalachians/).
 About 25%-30% of full-node servers are hosted in large hosting providers such as Amazon, Google, Microsoft, Hetzner, OVH, Linode & Digital Ocean.
 I suppose their terms of service are subject to [change at will](https://edition.cnn.com/2021/01/09/tech/parler-suspended-apple-app-store/index.html).
-Bitcoin [pollutes](https://digiconomist.net/) the world shared by all of us, some activists may decide to pollute back.
-They can flood the network with garbage information and consume all of it's availabe resources.
+Bitcoin [pollutes](https://digiconomist.net/bitcoin-energy-consumption) the world shared by all of us, some activists may decide to pollute back.
+They can flood the network with garbage information and consume all of the availabe resources.
 Every network and computer system has limited resources such as bandwidth, memory and computing power.
 In order to estimate the risk, we need to estimate the different capacities in the system and find the ones that are the easiest to overwhelm.

 ## Estimating networks capacity
 The myth that Bitcoin's network has massive capacities relies on technical slight of hand.
 The network is comprised of three different nodes which contribute and consume different resources to the network.